fleschutz/PowerShell/Docs/turn-volume-on.md

-## turn-volume-on.ps1 - Turns the volume on
+## turn-volume-on.ps1 - Turn audio on

-This PowerShell script unmutes the audio output.
+This PowerShell script immediately unmutes the audio output.

 ## Parameters
 ```powershell